 [bctt tweet=”Yet instead of building up the perceived lackluster and/or lightning rod teacher across the hallway, we instead throw our colleague under the bus.”]

 That’s not to say all or even a majority of teachers so willingly backstab one another.
 However, in a profession that teaches students how to think, learn, and interact with one another, one teacher who commits such blatant disregard for others in their profession is one too many.

 And maybe this sentiment is not recent.
-As a 7th year teacher, I’m not privy to the history of the feelings festering in the faculty room, but more experienced colleagues of mine have said that though this type of teacher-bashing has always existed, it has steadily increased.
+As a 7th year teacher, I’m not privy to the history of the feelings festering in the faculty room.
+Still, more experienced colleagues have said that though this type of teacher-bashing has always existed, it has steadily increased.

 Maybe the disregard isn’t solely in education, either.
 Americans, as a whole, have been fiercely independent and dog-eat-dog throughout our history.
 Most recently, economic recession (or depression?) has caused many firms and their employees to behave in a similar combative manner.
 Americans have always been filled with fights, but, more recently, American workers are often looking to downplay the contributions of any member of our society, from our dinner server to our Senator in Washington D.C.

 I’ve found that this doesn’t just occur generically, either.
 There has been a situation or two where I’ve asked myself about my own professional priorities.
 My behavior has, in hindsight, been somewhat deplorable and embarrassing.
 I slowly became self-aware about how I was quick to both judge and dismiss other teachers’ problems and plights instead of jumping in and offering my help.
 I was disappointed in myself at how my actions towards my colleagues were the complete antithesis to my actions towards the students that I care about.

 [bctt tweet=”With them in mind, it mathematically makes sense to help our colleagues so they can help other students. “]